-Which city is cheaper, Baltimore or New Orleans?
+Which place is cheaper, Baltimore or New Orleans?

 These are the overall average travel costs for the two destinations.

 Trying to figure out where to travel next?
 This travel comparison between New Orleans and Baltimore can help.
 It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 New Orleans is a fun-filled, festive, and vibrant city.
 It's a large city, so you'll find plenty of things to do around town.
 This destination also has one of those special and quaint feelings.
 And you can't forget about the live music, food, and nightlife.

 Baltimore is a diverse, colorful, and historic city.
 Since it's a large city, you'll find plenty of things to do.
 Other reasons to visit include food, shopping, and museums.